 English Girl at Home by Charlotte Powell

-Charlotte’s blog records my various sewing, knitting, dyeing and other crafty projects.
+Charlotte’s blog records sewing, knitting, dyeing and other crafty projects.
 She has also attempted spinning and weaving.

 Knit With Attitude by Maya

-Knit with attitude is a small independent shop that specialises in eco-friendly and ethical yarn and accessories for knitting and crocheting.
-The owner Maya B writes a blog that focuses on the yarns she stocks and beautiful patterns to try as well as her thoughts on many different topics.
+Knit with attitude is a small independent shop specializing in eco-friendly yarn and accessories for knitting and crocheting.
+Maya writes a blog on the yarns she stocks and beautiful patterns to try.

 Linda Whaley by Linda Whaley

-Linda Waley has been in the knitwear design business for many years now.
-After years of experience, she never fails to create something amazing.
-Currently, she has four labels and publishes patterns.
+Linda Waley has been in the knitwear design business for years and always creates something amazing.
+She has four labels and publishes patterns.

-What We Love: Her blog has a beautiful design, very accessible and great to look at.
+I Love: Her blog has a beautiful design, accessible and great to look at.
 The photos are fabulous too.
-She’s a very talented designer, as evident in her patterns and creations.
+She’s a talented designer.

 The Wool Nest by Lynne Rowe

-Lynne Rowe is a crafter and knitter who wears many hats.
-In addition to being a designer, she is an author, editor, journalist and podcaster!
-All of her career paths tye into her love of knitting and crochet.
+Aynne Rowe is a crafter and knitter who wears many hats.
+She’s an author, editor, journalist and podcaster, combining her love of knitting and crochet.

-What We Love: There’s a plethora of helpful content she’s created.
-Whether it’s podcasts, articles, workshops or pattern, Lynn has you covered.
-She’s also written several books, all worth looking into.
+I Love: Whether it’s podcasts, articles, workshops or pattern, Lynn has you covered.
+She’s also written several books.

-UKHandKnitting is all about celebrating the joy of handmaking something in this age of mass-produced items.
-They put the focus on independent shops, dyers and designers.
+UKHandKnitting celebrates the joy of handmaking something in this age of mass-produced items.
+They focus on independent shops, dyers and designers.

-What We Love: As well as putting the spotlight on talented creators in the yarn and knitting industry, they have plenty of other content.
-Knitting tips, free patterns and lots more.
+I Love: As well as putting the spotlight on talented creators in the yarn and knitting industry, they have knitting tips, free patterns and more.

 Knit With Hannah by Hannah

-Hannah is a successful knitting tutor who in addition to publishing patterns, runs courses for all levels of knitting expertise.
-She has a course on becoming a handmade knitwear seller.
+Hannah is a successful knitting tutor who publishes patterns and runs courses for all levels of knitting.
+She has a course on being a handmade knitwear seller.

-What We Love: She has an excellent Youtube channel and blog.
-They are brimming with expert help and advice.
+I Love: She has an excellent Youtube channel and blog, brimming with expert advice.
 The results of which she has accumulated in all her years of knitting.

 A Kingfisher Morning by Juliet Bernard

-Juliet Benard is the owner of Kingfisher Morning, a yarn arts blog.
+Juliet Benard owns Kingfisher Morning, a yarn arts blog.
 Her main interest is knitting and trying new patterns.
-However, she also dabbles in crochet and embroidery.
+She also dabbles in crochet and embroidery.

-What We Love: She gives regular updates on what she’s knitting.
-It’s always great to see her current project.
+I Love: She gives regular updates on her knitting.
+It’s great to see her current project.
 Her site has plenty of articles on other topics too!

 The Penguin with the Pointy Sticks by Bronagh Miskelly

-LaPurplePenguin was born in Northern Ireland but now lives in London.
-She is a journalist, knitwear designer, and tech editor.
-Between all that, she finds time to do what she loves most.
+LaPurplePenguin was born in Northern Ireland but lives in London.
+She’s a journalist, knitwear designer, and tech editor.
+She finds time to do what she loves most.
 Fencing, jewelry making, and knitting.

 Trundle Bug, or Mostly Knitting, is a blog run by a passionate knitter who lives with her family on the top of a hill.
-Her family is somewhat interested in her hobby, except her cat.
 She loves to read as much as knitting.

-What We Love: She has posts on her current reads, and her knitting projects.
+I Love: She has posts on her current reads, and her knitting projects.
 She loves to discuss her hobbies with those that share the interest.
-Note: She doesn’t post that often but her older posts are worth going through and reading.
+(No longer active.)

-Josie is a UK native, living in a cosy home which she swears is insulated with yarn and fiber!
-She is a teacher and in her spare time knits and crochets.
+Josie is a UK native, living in a cozy home which she swears is insulated with yarn and fiber!
+She’s a teacher and in her spare time knits and crochets.
 She makes all sorts of projects, the more ambitious, the better!

-What We Love: Her skill is to be admired!
+I Love: Her skill is to be admired!
 Josie takes on some incredible projects.
-She also occasionally posts reviews on books on her favourite crafts.
-Josie has many thoughtful opinions and suggestions on them.
+She also occasionally posts reviews on books on her favorite crafts.

-What We Love: There’s a very consistent posting schedule.
-The list of interesting articles and information keeps growing and growing!
+I Love: There’s a consistent posting schedule.
+The list of interesting articles and information keeps growing!
 Plenty of helpful tips for any level of skill.

-We know you will find something helpful and interesting on many of the knitting blogs we have shared.
+Plenty of great knitting blogs to inspire you.
+I know you’ll find something helpful and interesting on the knitting blogs I’ve shared.